nerdo/js-routing/README.md

 }
 ```

-The `:` in the path identifier starts the definition of a named dynamic parameter.
+The `:` in the identifier starts the definition of a named dynamic parameter.
 The name of the parameter will include all characters until the following `/` or `?`.

 In this case, `:folder` is a dynamic parameter.
-It gets passed to the `route(...)` function as the `folder` property of its first argument.
+It gets passed to the `action(...)` function as the `folder` property of its first argument.
 In other words, if the URL is `/documents/reports?query=summary`, the `folder` variable will capture the value "reports" from the URL.
 It will also have captured `summary` as the `find` query parameter.

 It's important to note that if the `find` parameter is not part of the URL (e.g. `/documents/reports`), this route will **NOT** match.

-**Query parameters defined in the path identifier are REQUIRED**.
+**Query parameters defined in the identifier are REQUIRED**.

-To use an optional query string parameter, simply use it as a property on the 2nd route argument.
+To use an optional query string parameter, simply use it as a property on the 2nd `action(...)` argument.

-In the example, the query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `route(...)` function's second argument as object properties.
+In the example, the query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `action(...)` function's second argument as object properties.

 Abbreviated object form is convenient and concise, but it is intended for the simplest of use cases.